Growing basil yourself is easy, and it is even a great idea for all who like to spice up their salads and summer meals!

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Close-up of basil leaves by Andreas Lischka under Pixabay license
+Close-up of basil leaves (also on social media) by Andreas Lischka under Pixabay license

 Potted basil by Monika under Pixabay license